 8. Know your side pulls and underclings

 What list of bouldering tips would be complete without sidepulls and underclings?

 Even on beginner bouldering problems, there will be individual holds you can’t grip vertically.

-How you climb these is different than a typical vertical hold.
+How you climb is different than a typical vertical hold.
 With sidepulls, you need to wrap your fingers around the side while leaning your hips in the opposite direction.
 With underclings, you need to grasp the hold underhand, bring your feet high and push up with your feet while keeping your hips close to the wall.

 9. Practice silent feet

 It is what it says on the tin.
 It is climbing without making a ruckus.

 This drill forces you to pay attention to your footwork to make the minimum amount of noise possible if you want to get better footwork and silent feet on every climb.

 10. Don’t be shy about asking for beta